rtmigo/dmk_py/README.md

 - The number of blocks is random.
 Many blocks are fake.
 They are indistinguishable from real data, but do not contain anything meaningful

-- The information about which record the entry belongs to is cryptographically protected.
+- The information about which entry the block belongs to is cryptographically protected.
 It is impossible to even figure out if the blocks refer to the same entry